-- (e) You swipe the card at the health care provider like you do any other credit or debit card.
-When you incur an Eligible Medical Expense at a doctor's office or pharmacy, such as a co-payment or prescription drug expense, you swipe the card at the provider's office much like you would a typical credit or debit card.
-The provider is paid for the expense up to the maximum reimbursement amount available under the Health Care FSA (or as otherwise limited by the Program) at the time that you swipe the card.
-Every time you swipe the card, you certify to the Plan that the expense for which payment under the Health Care FSA is being made is an Eligible Medical Expense and that you have not been reimbursed from any other source nor will you seek reimbursement from another source. - (f) You must obtain and retain a receipt/third party statement each time you swipe the card.
-You must obtain a third party statement from the health care provider (e.g., receipt, invoice, etc.) that includes the following information each time you swipe the card: - (i) The nature of the expense (e.g., what type of service or treatment was provided). - (ii) The date the expense was incurred. - (iii) The amount of the expense.
+- (b) The HumanaAccess card will be turned off when employment or coverage terminates.
+The card will be turned off if you fail to provide the correct documentation to Humana, when necessary to substantiate claims.
+If Humana does not receive substantiation (verification) from you within thirty (30) days after you swipe the HumanaAccess card, then Humana will request this substantiation from you.
+If substantiation is not received within thirty (30) more days (for a total of 60 days from the initial HumanaAccess card swipe), then claims processing will be suspended.
+This suspension of claims will include the use of the HumanaAccess card as well as reimbursements for paper claims. - (c) As specified in the Cardholder Agreement, you certify during the applicable Election Period that the amounts in your Healthcare FSA will only be used for Eligible Healthcare Expenses (i.e. healthcare expenses incurred by you, your spouse, and your dependents).
+You also certify that you have not been reimbursed for the expense and that you will not seek reimbursement for the expense from any other source.
+Failure to abide by this certification will result in termination of card use privileges. - (d) Use of the HumanaAccess card for Health FSA expenses is limited to merchants who are healthcare providers (doctors, pharmacies, etc.).
+As set forth in the Cardholder Agreement, you may be able to use the HumanaAccess card at a regular retail store e.g., a supermarket, grocery store, or discount store with a pharmacy if the facility has installed the Inventory Information Approval System (IIAS).
+If the IIAS system is not installed at a regular retail store, you will need to submit Health FSA expenses for reimbursement using a paper claim. - (e) When you incur an Eligible Healthcare Expense at a doctor's office or pharmacy, such as a co-payment or prescription drug expense, you swipe the HumanaAccess card at the provider's office much like you would a typical credit or debit card.
+The provider is paid for the expense up to the maximum reimbursement amount available under the Plan (or as otherwise limited by the Program) at the time that you swipe the card.
+Every time you swipe the HumanaAccess card, you certify to the Plan that the expense for which payment under the Healthcare FSA is being made is an Eligible Healthcare Expense and that you have not been reimbursed from any other source nor will you seek reimbursement from another source. - (f) You must obtain and retain a receipt/third party statement each time you swipe the HumanaAccess card.
+You must obtain a third party statement from the healthcare provider (e.g., receipt, invoice, etc.) that includes the following information each time you swipe the HumanaAccess card: - (i) The nature of the expense (e.g., what type of service or treatment was provided). - (ii) The date the expense was incurred. - (iii) The amount of the expense.

 You must retain this receipt for one year following the close of the Plan year in which the expense is incurred.
-Even though payment is made under the card arrangement, a written third party statement is required to be submitted (except as otherwise provided in the Cardholder Agreement).
+Even though payment is made under the HumanaAccess card arrangement, a written third party statement is required to be submitted (except as otherwise provided in the Cardholder Agreement).
 You will receive a letter from the Claims Administrator that a third party statement is needed.
 You must provide the third party statement to the Claims Administrator within forty-five (45) days (or such longer period provided in the letter from the Claims Administrator) of the request.